conda/conda-build/docs/source/user-guide/index.rst

 **Tutorials**

-The :doc:`tutorials <../user-guide/tutorials/index>` will guide you through how to build conda packages---whether you're creating a simple package without compilers, using conda skeleton, creating from scratch, or building R packages using skeleton CRAN.
+The :doc:`tutorials <../user-guide/tutorials/index>` will guide you through how to build conda packages---whether you're creating a package with compilers, using conda skeleton, creating from scratch, or building R packages using skeleton CRAN.

 **Recipes**